-We spent two months and still didn’t get around to seeing all of the cities we should have so the answer is, spend as many days as you can.
-I had been saving our visit to Spain for years because I knew I wanted to explore the country in depth (Italy is another of those countries) but you can visit for as long or as short as you’d like and will have to cut back on the number of cities you visit.
-We tried to spend at least a week in each spot but if we were visiting for a week in total we would have tried to fit in 3-4 cities.
+We spent two months and still didn’t get around to seeing all of the major cities in Spain.
+So the answer is, spend as many days as you can.
+I had been saving our visit to Spain for years because I knew I wanted to explore the country in depth but you can visit for as long or as short as you’d like.
+We spent two days blissful in San Sebastián.
+Its vicinity to France makes it the idea weekend getaway for the French, since it is small enough to explore in just a weekend.

 Which Cities to Visit in Spain

 Ah!
-Probably the most popular question we receive weekly.
+Probably the most popular question we receive.
 Here’s a quick run down of how many days we recommend at each of the cities we visited (click the city names for more details)

-Malaga : A lovely beach and cultural vibe.
+Málaga: A lovely beach and cultural vibe.
 The birthplace of Pablo Picasso, this city is great for those looking for the best of both culinary and beach life.
-We recommend spending 3 to 7 days.
+We recommend spending 3 to 7 days in Málaga.
 Click here to see some amazing pictures of Malaga.

-Marbella and Mijas: Not much was open when we were in Mijas so if you’re looking for a beach town to laze around at, be sure to have a car and ensure it’s “in season”.
+Marbella and Mijas: Not much was open when we visited Mijas in April, so if you’re looking for a beach town to laze around in, be sure to have a car and ensure it’s “in season”.
 We’re not beach bums but definitely found it very pretty and 3 days was plenty for us.
 Great area to make a day trip to visit the Rock of Gibraltar!

-Ronda : Such a cute town and totally took our breath away.
-You could do a day trip here but I recommend an overnight stay so that you can enjot the city’s beautiful sunset and visit El Quinqué to enjoy one of the best flamenco shows you’ll find in the country.
+Ronda : Such a cute town, with views that totally took our breath away.
+You could do a day trip to Ronda, but I recommend an overnight stay so that you can enjot the city’s beautiful sunset and visit El Quinqué to enjoy one of the best flamenco shows you’ll find in the country.
 1 day.
 Click here to see some amazing pictures of Ronda.

-Granada : The tapas culture reigns supreme here and there’s much we missed during our visit but can tell you that this city has plenty of Andalusian culture to share (especially if you haven’ visited Morocco).
+Granada : Tapas culture reigns supreme in Gradana.
+There is much we missed during our visit but I can tell you that this city has plenty of Andalusian culture to share (especially if you haven’t visited Morocco).
 Plan ahead because everything books up early in the city and I know I’m biased but I did find it hard to navigate this city with a stroller.
 2 days.

 Seville : We loved the culture and food here and would choose Seville over Granada if we had to.
-Plenty to eat here and highly recommend 3 days.
+Plenty to see and eat here and I highly recommend spending 3 days in Seville.
 Click here to see some amazing pictures of Seville.

 Barcelona : However many days you have, they’re just never enough for this city.
-The entire city is absolutely massive and I recommend booking your accommodations in two parts of the city so you can get a good feel for this vibrant Spanish city, see it’s wondrous sights and sample its delicious food.
+Barcelona is massive and teeming with people.
+I recommend booking your accommodations in two different parts of the city so you can get a good feel for this vibrant Spanish city, see it’s wondrous sights and sample its delicious food.
 7 to 14 days.

 Madrid : We took it easy in Madrid and didn’t visit many of the museums but there’s quite a bit to do here.
 If I had to choose between Madrid and Barcelona as a food and art lover, I’d opt for Barcelona, but Madrid contains mysteries that I am sure we missed.
 5 to 10 days.

-Zaragoza : A small city that is often forgotten about but a great one for kids as it’s easily navigable and there’s a great food and craft beer scene as well.
+Zaragoza : A small city that is often forgotten about but it’s a great one for kids, as it is easily navigable and there’s a great food and craft beer scene as well.
 It’s downtown features two majestic cathedrals that need to be seen.
 2 to 3 days.

-La Rioja : You need a car to explore this wine region and things are a bit spread out but if you base yourself in Logrono there’s a charming vibe that made this my favourite food spot in Spain.
-3 days if you want to visit the wine region.
+La Rioja : You need a car to explore this wine region and things are a bit spread out but if you base yourself in Logrono, you will find a charming vibe that made this my favourite food spot in Spain.
+2 to 3 days if you want to visit the wine region.